fieldse/custom-chrome-new-tab-page/README.md

 ## Customization

 Build your own!
-You can customize the new new tab page to your liking.
+You can customize the new new tab page or build your own from scratch.

 Requirements: